 These accounts can be renamed under Settings Chart of Accounts, but cannot be deleted while the tab is in use.
 You can assign them to Groups of your choosing and give them numerical

-Codes to control their positions on your Balance Sheet or Profit and Loss Statement.
+Codes to indicate their positions on your Balance Sheet or Profit and Loss Statement.

 Prior to version 19.12.5, Manager used two different automatic accounts.
 Billable expenses - markup is converted by version 19.12.5 (or later) to Billable expenses - invoiced.
 Any assigned code and group are retained.
 Billable expenses - unrecoverable, was replaced by Billable expenses - cost.
 That new account must be edited in the Settings tab to add a code or assign it to any group or subgroup other than Expenses.